 Step 6: Set your budget and schedule

-Next, you’ll determine your daily budget, starting at a minimum of $5 per day.
-You then decide how long to run your campaign for.
+Next, you’ll determine your daily budget, starting at a minimum of $5 per day or $70 for lifetime.
+You’ll then decide how long to run your campaign for.
 You can also select “no end date” to run your campaign indefinitely and stop it later on when you feel it’s done its job.

 Step 7: Create your ad

 You’ve made it to the fun part.
-On the next screen, you can either select one of your existing TikToks to run as an ad or upload a new one that won’t appear on your regular TikTok feed.
+On the next screen, you can either select one of your existing TikToks to run as a video ad or upload a new one that won’t appear on your regular TikTok feed.

 You’ll also be able to write a caption for your ad and create a call-to-action button, such as Shop Now, with a link to your website.

 Here are some things to keep in mind for your ad: